kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 A goal was to achieve a one consistent layout within all pages.
 This includes:

-* Consistent animated background created and downloaded from [Giphy](https://giphy.com/)
+* Consistent animated background was created by me using [Giphy](https://giphy.com/)

 * Game title in top section of page;